elenderg/PAL-1000/instruções de compilação.md

 `If the field term's function is not nil, compile the term given the rider and the field term (function); exit.`

-`If the term's kind is "_scratch", compile the term given the rider and the field term (in place); exit.`
+`If the term's kind is "scratch", compile the term given the rider and the field term (in place); exit.`

 `Put the field term's field into a field.`